 Step 6: Reviewing your order

-This page is essentially a summary of all the information you’ve provided TransferWise so far.
+This page is essentially a summary of all the information you’ve provided Wise so far.
 It will include the estimated date the recipient will receive the funds, the rate you’re being offered and all included fees.

 Step 7: Funding the transfer

-This step is about informing TransferWise how you’ll be paying them to make the transfer.
+This step is about informing Wise how you’ll be paying them to make the transfer.
 As our example is for $10,000 you have two options.
 You have the option to use either an internet bank payment or bank transfer.
 If you’re making a smaller payment of $3,500 or less you can also use a debit or credit card.

 You can choose to pay into the account later.
 The transfer will pend until your payment is received.
-The exchange rate that TransferWise provide will hold for 48 hours while you process your payment.
+The exchange rate that Wise provide will hold for 48 hours (depending on the currency route) while you process your payment.